johnlwhiteman/pandoc-run-filter/README.md

 Errors being generated from embedded scripts:

-* If you are seeing errors for embedded scripts, make sure that your script works as a standalone before inserting into the markdown.
+* Make sure that your script works as a standalone before inserting into the markdown.

 Running *pandoc-run-filter* by itself without pandoc hangs: